EclipsingLines/GodotSynth/docs/effects.md

 The Godot Synth Engine includes a variety of audio effects that can be chained together to shape your sound.

+These audio effects are less optimized than the default Godot audio effects but these allow for modulation on the parameters.

+> Modulation currently is a bit computationally intensive, only use when needed.

+## Bus Effect routing

+The sound configuration resource especifies an audio bus for the sound.
+This allows for different sounds to be rounted into distinct audio busses for SFX or music.

+> Godot has no limit on the number of audio busses, there's nothing and no one stopping you from creating an audio bus per sound.

+The sound effects included with the Godot engine are very versatile and really good quality, also much more performant than the ones I wrote.

+It is recommended to use the Godot audio effects when possible and only use the effects chain if a modulated effect is needed.

 ## Available Effect Types

 ### Filters

 - Low Pass Filter: Attenuates frequencies above the cutoff point
 - High Pass Filter: Attenuates frequencies below the cutoff point
 - Band Pass Filter: Passes frequencies within a certain range